Chairs: Katherine Hockey, University of Aberdeen, and Kelsie Rodenbiker, University of Glasgow

 Chairs: Kim Fowler, University of Glasgow / Kelsie Rodenbiker, University of Glasgow

-Francis Watson, Durham University, ‘On the Theological Rationale of the Bodmer Miscellaneous Codex’
+Francis Watson, Durham University, ‘On the Coherence of the Bodmer Miscellaneous Codex’

 Recent codicological work has shown that the so-called “Bodmer Miscellaneous Codex” originally consisted of just five main texts and a short concluding hymn.
 This paper will investigate the theological rationale underlying the juxtaposition of these texts, and the key to this will be found in the exchange of letters known as 3 Corinthians.
 Here Paul responds to his Corinthian correspondents’ request to condemn those who deny the Saviour’s fleshly birth from Mary, precisely the theme of the text that opens this codex, the Birth of Mary, Apocalypse of James (now known as the Protevangelium of James).
 Other views condemned by Paul include denials of the creator God, the prophetic testimony, and bodily resurrection, all major themes within Melito’s Peri Pascha which concludes this codex.
 Supported by the less specific polemics of the Epistle of Jude, Paul is presented as the defender of the orthodox Christian metanarrative as elaborated in texts that retell the beginning and end of the gospel story.